This blog may contain affiliate links. Read our disclosure policy for more info.

 - Route: Queenstown to Christchurch via Lindis Pass

-- Distance: 241 kilometers/149.8 miles
+- Distance: 481 kilometers/ 299 miles

-- Recommended length of time: 1-2 days
+- Recommended length of time: 2 to 5 days

 This route between Queenstown and Christchurch is a very popular road trip and is pretty much a rite of passage for travelers on the South Island.
-It connects two very popular places to visit on the South Island as well as the South Island’s largest airports.
-But besides that, this road trip is beautiful and takes you past of the some unique scenery the South Island has to offer.
+It connects two very popular places to visit on the South Island, as well as the South Island’s largest airports.
+But besides that, this road trip is beautiful and takes you past some of the unique scenery the South Island has to offer.

-The best photo stop on Lindis Pass is at the aptly named ‘The Lookout‘ which is well signposted.
+The best photo stop on Lindis Pass is at the aptly named ‘The Lookout‘, which is well signposted.
 From this viewpoint, you can snap an awesome photo of the Lindis Conservation area with Longslip Mountain as a backdrop – it’s stunning and unlike any other viewpoint you’ll see in New Zealand.

-At the end of the Lindis Pass, you will arrive in the town of Omarama which is home to the popular Omarama Clay Cliffs and Omarama Hot Tubs.
-The other-worldly Omarama Clay Cliffs are located at Henburn Road.
-Entry is $5 per vehicle to be paid to the donation box at the gate.
+At the end of the Lindis Pass, you’ll arrive in the town of Omarama which is home to the popular Omarama Clay Cliffs and Omarama Hot Tubs.
+Just around the corner on Henburn Road are the other-worldly Omarama Clay Cliffs, which rise up to an impressive 30 meters (98 ft).
+Entrance to the cliffs is $5 NZD per vehicle, to be paid to the donation box at the gate.

-Just a few minutes after Twizel you’ll spot the Gatorade-blue Lake Pukaki which is very popular with photographers because on a clear day you can see Mount Cook in the distance.
+Just a few minutes after Twizel, you’ll spot the Gatorade-blue Lake Pukaki which is very popular with photographers because on a clear day, you can see Mount Cook in the distance.
 There’s a large car park here to safely pull in to explore.

 If you have time, stop here for a night or two and do some exploring!
-Visit the Mount John Observatory on a stargazing tour since this area is located in a UNESCO Dark Sky Reserve, visit the beautiful Church of Good Shepard, or join an adventure tour such as skydiving!
+The Mount John Observatory is a great pick for a stargazing tour, since this area is located in a UNESCO Dark Sky Reserve.
+You can also visit the beautiful Church of Good Shepard for some scenic photos, or join an adventure tour such as skydiving!

-Other worthy stops between Tekapo and Christchurch include Mt Hutt – voted several times as the best ski resort in New Zealand.
-If you’re traveling this route in winter I highly recommend skiing here.
-It has over 364 hectares of terrain and is most suitable for intermediate or advanced skiers.
+Once you’re back on the road, another great stop on the way from Tekapo to Christchurch is Mt Hutt – voted several times as the best of the ski resorts in New Zealand.
+If you’re traveling this route in winter, I highly recommend skiing here.
+It has over 364 hectares (900 acres) of terrain and is most suitable for intermediate or advanced skiers.

-Related read: For more detailed information on this epic road trip, read my blog about the best places to see on the drive from Queenstown to Christchurch.
+Related Read: For more detailed information on this epic road trip, read my blog about the best places to see on the drive from Queenstown to Christchurch.
 Or, for a shorter road trip, drive from Queenstown to Lake Tekapo!

 8. South Island East Coast